 - Maintain Accurate Information and Regularly Review HR Policies

 Takes steps to regularly update employees’ contact information, including emergency contact information.
 In addition to employee contact information, phone numbers and email addresses for clients, insurance companies/agents and local emergency response teams should also be accessible electronically and regularly updated.
 Lastly, business owners should understand compliance issues that come with disasters, such as the Americans with Disabilities Act (ADA).
 These events can cause injuries and stress and knowing the law is a must.

 Our human resources consultants are committed to ensuring our clients’ records are updated year-round.
 Just one more reason businesses who partner with us for all of their HR needs experience added peace of mind.

 It is vital to keep your business running if possible.
 By having different contingency plans in place for various scenarios helps to keep things running as normal and smoothly as they can.

 Risk of Not Having a Disaster Preparedness Plan

-Additionally, without a disaster preparedness plan, it may mean negligence on your behalf which equates to liability and possible lawsuits.
+According to the Insurance Information Institute, 40 percent of businesses affected by a disaster never reopen.
+Further, without a disaster preparedness plan, it may mean negligence on your behalf which equates to liability and possible lawsuits.
 As a business owner, you also have a moral obligation to protect your employees and customers.

 While a disaster plan may not be at the top of your lengthy “to-do” list, it will go a long way in getting your business back up and running in the event of a disaster.
 For more information on how to plan for workplace emergencies and evacuations, be sure to review this guide by OSHA.